 Consumer Proposal Vs Bankruptcy – What Is the Difference?

-What is the difference between a Consumer Proposal and Bankruptcy is a common question we hear all the time so today let’s do a comparison of consumer proposal vs bankruptcy?
+What is the difference between Bankruptcy and Consumer Proposal is a common question we hear all the time so today let’s do a comparison of consumer proposal vs bankruptcy.

 What is the difference between consumer proposal and bankruptcy?